ryanpo/464-final-project/README.md

 # 464-final-project

-C# Scripts for 464 Final Project: FEM for Deformable Meshes.
+C# scripts for 464 Final Project: FEM for Deformable Meshes.
+Attach scripts to empty children object on Unity and run.
+By default, collisions with ground plane are turned on.